Updated: 1st December 2017

 The material below will always be the most uptodate version of the advice

 For assessment 1 students have to produce two case studies as part of a portfolio.
 The case studies are intended as feature articles for a music magazine.
+The work is not expected to be academic in tone, but journalistic.
+That being said it is expected to refer to sources for key claims and make connections with contemporary conversations taking place online (be that in the press or on social media).

 How will the work be assessed?